DeepikaBoya/Angular-todo/README.md

 About project:

-this project having add functinality,edit functinality, delete, and edit functionalities and also provided validation to task field. and also below validations

-when task is completed, edit button is disabled , allowing users to delete completed task. when editing task, disabled the task completing check box. allowing users to edit the task implemented save and cancel button for editing task
+this project having add functionality,edit functionality, delete, and edit functionalities and also provided validation to task field. and also below validations when task is completed, edit button is disabled , allowing users to delete completed task. when editing task, disabled the task completing check box. allowing users to edit the task implemented save and cancel button for editing task

-i used localstorage dor data persistence on page load, the saved tasks displas on screen
+I used localstorage for data persistence. on page load, the saved tasks displays on screen